Lindy Elkins-Tanton

 Biography

 Lindy Elkins-Tanton is a world-renowned planetary scientist, educator and member of the National Academy of Sciences.
-She is the Principal Investigator of NASA’s Psyche mission, co-founder of the education company Beagle Learning and Vice President for the Interplanetary Initiative at Arizona State University, one of the top Earth and planetary science research schools in the United States.
+She is the Principal Investigator of NASA’s Psyche mission, co-founder of the education company Beagle Learning and Professor with the Interplanetary Initiative at Arizona State University, one of the top Earth and planetary science research schools in the United States.

 She also has 30 years of experience in the creation of effective interdisciplinary teams, setting culture, maximizing discovery, and surviving crises, in organizations from startups to megaprojects.